-The topmost curve in Fig 30.64 illustrates clearly why the frequency range from 100 MHz to 10 GHz is optimum for EME communication.
-Fig 30.65 shows that further reductions of T_s must come from lower T_r or better suppression of antenna sidelobes.
-There is nothing you can do about noise from the CMB, atmosphere, moon or Galaxy entering your main beam!
+The topmost curve in Figure 30.4 illustrates clearly why the frequency range from 100 MHz to 10 GHz is optimum for EME communication.
+Figure 30.5 shows that further reductions of $T_s$ must come from lower $T_r$ or better suppression of antenna sidelobes.
+There is nothing you can do about noise from the CMB, atmosphere, moon, or Galaxy entering your main beam!
 For comparison, the very best professional receiving equipment achieves system noise temperatures around 20 K in the 1-2 GHz region - only a few dB better than current amateur practice.
 These systems generally use cryogenic receivers and very large dish antennas that can provide better suppression of sidelobes.

 Having established reasonable target figures for system noise temperature, we can now proceed to estimate minimum antenna and power requirements for an EME-capable station on each amateur band.
-Rearrangement of Equations (5) and (6) yields the following relation for transmitter power P, in dBW:
+Rearrangement of Equations (5) and (6) yields the following relation for transmitter power $P_t$ in dBW:

-$$P_t = SNR - G_t - G_r - L + 10 \log(kT_sB)$$ (9)
+$$P{t} = SNR - G{t} - G{r} - L + 10 \log(kT{s}B).$$ (9)

-Values for L and T_s can be taken for each amateur band from Tables 30.7 and 30.8.
+Values for L and $T_s$ can be taken for each amateur band from Tables 30.1 and 30.2.
 For illustrative purposes let's assume SNR = 3 dB and B = 50 Hz, values appropriate for a good human operator copying a marginal CW signal.
 (The 50 Hz effective bandwidth may be established by an actual filter, or more commonly by the operator's "ear-and-brain" filter used together with a broader filter.)
-For antennas we shall assume bays of four long Yagis for the 50 through 432 MHz bands, parabolic dishes of diameter 3 m on 1296 and 2304 MHz and 2 m dishes on the higher bands.
-Representative gains and half-power beamwidths for such antennas are listed in columns 3 and 4 of Table 30.9.
+For antennas we shall assume bays of 4 long Yagis for the 50 -432 MHz bands, parabolic dishes of diameter 3 m on 1296 and 2304 MHz, and 2 m dishes on the higher bands.
+Representative gains and half-power beamwidths for such antennas are listed in columns 3 and 4 of Table 30.3.
 Column 5 then gives the necessary transmitter power in watts, rounded to two significant figures.
 A station with these baseline capabilities should be self sufficient in terms of its ability to overcome EME path losses - and thus able to hear its own EME echoes and make CW contacts with other similarly equipped EME stations.
-Note that the quoted minimum values of transmitter power do not allow for feed line losses; moreover, a CW signal with SNR =
+Note that the quoted minimum values of transmitter power do not allow for feedline losses; moreover, a CW signal with SNR = 3 dB in 50 Hz bandwidth hardly represents "armchair copy".
+At the highest frequencies, issues of oscillator stability and Doppler spreading might make the assumed 50 Hz bandwidth unrealistically narrow, thus requiring somewhat more power or a larger antenna.
+On the other hand, lower power and smaller antennas can be sufficient for working stations with greater capabilities than those in the table.